Call for Collaboration

 Prof. Yuuki Watanabe is conducting an international collaborative study to investigate the environmental responses of large fish, marine mammals, seabirds, and sea turtles using the "biologging" technique, in which measurement devices are attached to wild animals.
 Focusing on five representative marine environmental stressors (ocean warming, declining sea-ice, declining oxygen, pollution, and underwater noise), we aim to clarify the effects of individual stressors and the interaction of multiple stressors on marine animals and ecosystems.

-• Irie Laboratory: Collaboration with Institute for Life and Medical Sciences, Kyoto University
+• Irie Lab: Collaboration with Institute for Life and Medical Sciences, Kyoto University

 Evolutionary Origins of Immune Cells